knkhattar/ticket-manager-svc/README.txt

  -- Other

- 1. spring-hibernate - to test all hibernate features
+ .spring-hibernate - to test all hibernate features

- 2. Spring-Security details
- 3. Spring SOAP
- 4. Spring OAuth
+.spring-security-poc - to test few security configsdetails .spring-soap-ws
+.spring-oauth-poc
+.web-socket-poc
+.spring-integration-poc